alejandrorusso/mamearcade/README.md

   has been changed, and you need to do the patching manually.
 So, `mame-updater.sh` needs to be changed and a new patch file needs to be created for MAME 0238.
   What about 0239?
-- So many other ideas
+- How do we make that modifications of scripts automatically are deployed?
+I am planning making many MAPs :)